Hackerfox8100/HTB-Writups/Academy Notes/Using Web Proxies/Using Web Proxies.md

 # Zap Scanner
 * Task: Run ZAP Scanner on the target above to identify directories and potential vulnerabilities.
 Once you find the high-level vulnerability, try to use it to read the flag at '/flag.txt'
 * Steps for completion:
+	* ran the active scan and looked for alerts flagged as high
 	*